Fahad-Ali-Khan-ca/EnglishFormatter/Readme.md

 # EnglishFormatter

 EnglishFormatter is a command-line tool designed to help users format, summarize, or paraphrase text documents using advanced language models.
 It provides an interactive menu-driven interface and supports customization through command-line arguments.
+Here is the link to some of the commands run in vscode https://youtu.be/6LvhQ6r_KDE

 ## Table of Contents